tobiaslocker/pose/docs/arch/03-system-scope-and-context.md

 ## 3.1 System Context

-The system enables real-time, movement-based interaction using pose landmarks detected from live camera input.
+The system enables real-time, movement-based interaction using pose landmarks detected from live camera input or prerecorded video.
 It is designed as a flexible, modular architecture that supports multiple deployment scenarios, enabling different types of motion-based experiences.

 ### 3.1.1 Purpose and Scope

 The system provides a core framework for:
-- Live pose landmark detection from camera input
+- Live pose landmark detection from webcam or video
 - Real-time visualization of detected poses
+- Recording of detection sequences for later playback
 - Comparison of live movement against predefined motion sequences (planned feature)
 - Display of visual feedback and performance scoring (planned feature)